Kent Trachte, Ph.D.

 The following individuals, plus the Administrative Cabinet, comprise the Senior Staff:

-Hendricks was named Controller in April 2014, after serving as the Assistant Controller since 2010.
+Williams was named Controller in April 2014, after serving as the Assistant Controller since 2010.
 She oversees the Business Office, including accounts payable/purchasing, student accounts, payroll, general ledger, and other financial aspects of the College.
-Prior to joining Lycoming, Hendricks served as the Controller/Chief Financial Officer in manufacturing, communications, and health care.
+Prior to joining Lycoming, Williams served as the Controller/Chief Financial Officer in manufacturing, communications, and health care.
 She earned a bachelor’s degree in accounting from Lycoming in 1987 and became a Certified Public Accountant for the State of Pennsylvania in 1989.

 Associate Dean of Students